Archive for the ‘snapshot reports’ tag

 1. Maximize your results

-Take your snapshot as soon as a tweet chat, event, or event session ends to capture the best data possible.
+Take your snapshot as soon as a tweet chat, event or campaign ends to capture the best data possible.
 Free snapshots include up to 50 Tweets and $20 full snapshots include up to 1,500 Tweets, both from the past couple days (up to one week back in many cases).
 The longer you wait to run your report, however, the better chance that you’ll miss the best data.
+So don’t wait!

 2. Narrow your results